 AC Hotel.
-Beginning with its anticipated March 2015 opening, Marriott will assume the management of the day-to-day operations of the AC Hotel pursuant to a management agreement that requires us to pay Marriott a base management fee of 5% of gross revenues for the first fiscal year, 6% of gross revenues for the second fiscal year, and 7% of gross revenues for each fiscal year thereafter.
-This management agreement expires in 2035, with two ten-year renewal options so long as neither party terminates the agreement.
+Marriott manages the day-to-day operations of the AC Hotel pursuant to a management agreement that requires us to pay Marriott a base management fee of 5% of gross revenues for the first fiscal year, 6% of gross revenues for the second fiscal year, and 7% of gross revenues for each fiscal year thereafter.
+This management agreement expires in 2040, with two ten-year renewal options so long as neither party terminates the agreement.
 Additionally, this management agreement requires us to pay to Marriott an incentive fee of 20% of the excess of available cash flow (as defined in the management agreement) over a certain threshold.

 Certain Nashville Attractions.
-Beginning October 1, 2012, Marriott assumed the day-to-day management of the General Jackson, the Wildhorse Saloon, and Gaylord Springs pursuant to management agreements.
+Marriott manages the General Jackson, the Wildhorse Saloon, and Gaylord Springs pursuant to management agreements.
 Each of these management agreements require us to pay Marriott a base management fee of approximately 2% of total revenues.
 Additionally, the management agreements require us to pay to Marriott an incentive fee of 20% of the excess of available cash flow (as defined in the management agreements) over a certain threshold.
-The management agreements for the General Jackson and the Wildhorse Saloon expire in 2015, with three two-year renewal options, and one one-year renewal option, so long as neither party terminates the agreement.
+The management agreements for the General Jackson and the Wildhorse Saloon expire in 2017, with five one-year renewal options, so long as neither party terminates the agreement.
 The management agreement for Gaylord Springs expires in 2022.

-Total base management fees accrued to Marriott during 2014, 2013 and the last three months of 2012 were \$19.6 million, \$18.1 million and \$5.1 million, respectively.
-Total incentive fees accrued to Marriott during 2014, 2013 and the last three months of 2012 were \$0.4 million, \$0.1 million and \$0, respectively.
+Total base management fees incurred during 2015, 2014 and 2013 were \$17.4 million, \$19.6 million and \$18.1 million, respectively.
+Total incentive fees incurred during 2015, 2014 and 2013 were \$1.4 million, \$0.4 million and \$0.1 million, respectively.
 Management fees are presented in the accompanying financial information net of the amortization of the deferred management rights proceeds discussed further in the REIT Conversion note (Note 2) to our consolidated financial statements included in this Annual Report on Form 10-K.